espocrm/documentation/user-guide/printing-to-pdf.md

 Note, that page numbering gets reset for each record.
 You need to use the placeholder `{pageAbsoluteNumber}` to print absolute page numbers in the footer.

+### Access restriction to printing

+Can be achieved by restriction of access to Template entity type.

 ## Templates

 Templates tab is hidden by default.
 Administrator can add it at Administration > User Interface.